By Ron Wisner

 Charts of the Gulf Stream are key as you plan your transit across it, and I spend the weeks just before the race watching the various online sources as I decide on my final strategy to negotiate the currents and eddies.
-This has included down-loading files of the images and having them printed to 16x20, then adding the missing in-between longitude and latitude lines for easier plotting of way-points.
-You will find very quickly that not all the details of the GS models agree, and you will have to use your best judgement as to how much weight you give to which model.
+This has included downloading files of the images and having them printed to 16x20, then adding the missing in-between longitude and latitude lines for easier plotting of way-points.
+You will find very quickly that not all the details of the GS models agree, and you will have to use your best judgment as to how much weight you give to which model.

 All of the above, plus your almanac and reduction tables, plotting tools, etc. must be organized at the nav-station for easy access and use.
 I do not use a computer, so ready and easy access to the reduction tables and almanac an important consideration.
 It is one thing to have a nice, neat nav-station at the mooring, quite another to keep it in that condition in a seaway with watch-captains and crew coming and going.
 Establish rules about the nav-station, how it is kept and who makes entries in the log and when.
-At the very least, entries should be made at the change of the watch, but in a race we generally make hourly entries at the change of the helm, or at such time as a course alteration is necessary due to tacking or wind change.
+At the very least, entries should be made at the change of the watch, but in a race, we generally make hourly entries at the change of the helm, or at such time as a course alteration is necessary due to tacking or wind change.

 Greenwich Mean Time

 As for time-keeping, having three watches or clocks is best.
 If you only have two and they don’t agree, which one is wrong?
 Three chronometers reduces that uncertainty.
 Quartz timepieces are the most cost-effective and thus having multiple timepieces on board is a minor expense.
 Multiple timepieces can simply mean three or more crew-members whose watches are synchronized prior to the start of the race.
-On Hotspur we have a quartz clock on the bulkhead near the companionway.
+On Hotspur, we have a quartz clock on the bulkhead near the companionway.
 I can yell “mark” to the crew-member below who is taking my times and sextant readings.
-In addition I wear a quartz wristwatch and there is a traditional mechanical navy chronometer near the nav-station.
+In addition, I wear a quartz wristwatch and there is a traditional mechanical navy chronometer near the nav-station.
 Finally, there is a shortwave radio receiver at the nav-station, pre-set to CHU Canada 3330 kHz with which to check the chronometers once a day.
 If you don’t have a dedicated short-wave receiver on board, a little short-wave transistor radio will do.
 Make sure it has a DX setting for distant stations.

 Knowing which bodies are available will allow the navigator to pre-plan the bodies whose azimuths are at right angles to the course.
 With azimuths at right angles to the course, the navigator can check the track of the boat, especially valuable during and after passing through the Gulf Stream.
 This will reveal the set of the current, which the navigator will use to make corrections.

 We will have a full moon for the start of the race which will be nice for night sailing.
-For navigators the full moon will offer an opportunity to take moon sights at night, especially useful if you happen to hit the Gulf Stream at night.
+For navigators, the full moon will offer an opportunity to take moon sights at night, especially useful if you happen to hit the Gulf Stream at night.

-The difficulty of taking moon sights at night is that the apparent horizon may not be the true horizon because of the way the moon-light is reflected off the water.
+The difficulty of taking moon sights at night is that the apparent horizon may not be the true horizon because of the way the moonlight is reflected off the water.
 Best sights are taken when the moon is not too high in the sky so that the apparent horizon extends all the way to the true horizon.
-With a bright telescope and the full moon and clear skies, however you should have enough light to see the true horizon.
+With a bright telescope and the full moon and clear skies, however, you should have enough light to see the true horizon.

 All in all, the celestial boat and navigator really earn the 3.0% adjustment to their ORR rating.
-Good luck on this year’s “boat list” and good luck to you and your crew in the race.
+Good luck with this year’s “boat list” and good luck to you and your crew in the race.